David Palfreyman (rowing): Coaching career

 Following competitive rowing retirement Palfreyman had a thirty-year coaching career of school, club, state, national and Olympic crews.
 In some years he coached part-time at the Victorian Institute of Sport.

-For seven consecutive years from 1980 to 1986 Palfreyman coached the Victorian state women's fours who contested and all won the ULVA Trophy at the Australian Interstate Regatta.In 1932 he also coached the Victorian men's eight who came second in that year's King's Cup.
+For seven consecutive years from 1980 to 1986 Palfreyman coached the Victorian state women's fours who contested and all won the ULVA Trophy at the Australian Interstate Regatta.
+In 1983 he also coached the Victorian men's eight who came second in that year's King's Cup.

-He took Australian crews to six World Rowing Championships between 1978 and 1985 - lightweight eights in 1978 & 1984; a women's coxed four in 1979; and women's pairs in 1981, 1982 and 1985.
+He took Australian crews to six World Rowing Championships between 1978 and 1985 - lightweight eights in 1978 and 1984; a women's coxed four in 1979; and women's pairs in 1981, 1982 and 1985.
 In 1980 he was the coach of the Australian women's coxed four who rowed to a fifth place at the 1980 Moscow Olympics.
 In 2008 he coached the Australian Women's Double Scull at the Beijing Olympic Games.